gradle/ge-export/README.md

 # Motivation

-Gradle Enterprise Export API (https://docs.gradle.com/enterprise/export-api) is a streaming API that produces a stream of events that occured during the buid execution.
+Gradle Enterprise Export API (https://docs.gradle.com/enterprise/export-api) is a streaming API that produces a stream of events that occured during the execution of the buid.
 Export API is implemented via Server-Sent Events which makes it convenient for real-time monitoring but not ncessarily for ah-hoc analysis.
 By loading the data into an RDBMS we gain the full power of SQL and the ability to easily load the data into specialized analysis and visualization tools.

 ## Example Queries